RyosukeHori/EPM_ProjectPage/README.md

-# Nerfies
+# EventPointMesh

-This is the repository that contains source code for the [EventPointMesh website](https://nerfies.github.io).
+This is the repository that contains source code for the [EventPointMesh website](https://ryosukehori.github.io/EPM_ProjectPage/).

-If you find Nerfies useful for your work please cite:
+If you find EventPointMesh useful for your work please cite:
 ```
 @ARTICLE{Hori2024EPM,
   author = {Hori, Ryosuke and Isogawa, Mariko and Mikami, Dan and Saito, Hideo},